f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 <h3>3: Rational downsampler toggle</h3>

-Use this toggle button to enable or disable the rational downsampler.

-Without downsampling the sample rate given by the source plugin is directly applied to the channel.
+Use this toggle button to enable or disable the rational downsampler and its FIR filter.
+Without downsampling the source plugin feeds the channel directly.

-When the downsampler is engaged the channel sample rate is the closest multiple of 0.5 MS/s below the source sample rate. e.g for a source sample rate of 1.6 MS/s this will be 1.5 MS/s.
-If a non null sample rate cannot be obtained the decimator is disabled and the source sample rate is used instead.
+Use it when you want to filter the signal into a narrower bandwidth than the channel bandwidth in AM and FM modes.
 When the downsampler is engaged the signal is lowpass filtered and the cutoff frequency can be adjusted with the in band filter cutoff slider (13).
-This works also when the decimation ratio is 1.0 e.g source sample rate is an exact multiple of 0.5 MS/s.

 <h3>4: Channel sample rate</h3>

-This is the channel sample rate in kS/s possibly downsampled from source when rational downsampler is engaged (3).
+This is the channel sample rate in kS/s.
+For good horizontal synchronization you should aim at a sample rate (given by the source) that yields an integer number of points per line.
+Sample rate (S), number of lines (l) and frames per second (F) should yield an integer number of points (N) using this formula:

+N = S / (l &#215; F)

+The number of points should be a bit larger than the number of lines up to 240 lines then it can be a bit smaller to give an acceptable image quality.

 <h3>5: Number of points (or samples) per line</h3>